$64.99 - $149.99

 The most effective treatments for schizophrenia have an all-encompassing approach.
 Medications, lifestyle coaching, psychiatric care, and group therapy are all necessary aspects of treatment for this condition.

-With proper treatment involving antipsychotic medications, most of the symptoms of schizophrenia can be reduced or eliminated, and episodes of active-phase schizophrenia become less frequent.
-Unfortunately, most of these medications come with negative side-effects, especially in the long term.
-Diabetes and heart complications are especially common in people taking these medications.
+With early and proper treatment involving antipsychotic medications, most of the symptoms of schizophrenia can be reduced or eliminated, and episodes of active-phase schizophrenia become less frequent.
+Unfortunately, all of these medications come with potential negative side-effects, especially in the long term.
+Sudden, abnormal or painful muscle movements, diabetes, and heart complications are especially common in people taking these medications.

 Over the past decade, there’s been a growing interest in the use of CBD for treating schizophrenia.